 - Improve blood lipids

 - Fight hypertension

-There Are Better Times to Practice Intermittent Fasting
+There Are Better Times Than Pregnancy to Practice Fasting

 Pregnancy is not an excellent time for experiments.
 If you haven’t done intermittent fasting before, you should not start while pregnant.

 However, pregnancy does not last forever.